 Program Dates:

-Participants will be required to work onsite (Greenbelt, Md. or Wallops Island, Va.) from June 30 through August 8.
+Participants will be required to work onsite (Greenbelt, MD or Wallops Island, VA) from June 29 through August 7.
 The program requires students to work on their projects five (5) days per week for six (6) weeks.
-Apart from the federal holiday, Independence Day (July 4, 2025), time off will not be granted during program.
+Apart from the federal holiday, Independence Day (July 3, 2026), time off will not be granted during program.

 How to Apply:

-The Space Club Scholars program is open to students who are 16 by the starting date of the program.
-Due to a system limitation, students who are 15 at time of application are restricted from submitting applications directly to the individual project(s).
-Students who are 15 may have two options.
+The Space Club Scholars program is open to students who are 16 by the start of the program on June 30, 2025.
+Due to a system limitation, students who are 15 at time of application are restricted from submitting applications.

-Option 1.
-If you are 15 but will turn 16 before the application deadline, March 15, 11:59 p.m., you can wait to apply to each project until you turn 16.
-This is the preferred option; however, you may also apply with Option 2.
-For Option 1, you will upload a current transcript and resume to your profile and submit an application to every project that you are interested.
+If you are 15 but will turn 16 before the application deadline, April 17, 11:59 p.m., you should wait to apply to each project until you turn 16.

 Summer 2025 Projects: